LeanerCloud/savings-estimator/README.md

 ## Dependency on AutoSpotting

-`leaner-cloud-gui` can be executed independent of AutoSpotting for cost savings simulation/estimation and configuration purposes.
+`savings-estimator` can be executed independent of AutoSpotting for cost savings simulation/estimation and configuration purposes.
 These configurations will be persisted as tags on your ASGs, but nothing else will happen unless AutoSpotting is installed in the AWS account.

 The latest version of AutoSpotting is available on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6), and you will need to follow the installation instructions:
 - Continue to Subscribe/Configuration/Launch
 - Install AutoSpotting using either CloudFormation or Terraform from the "Launch this software" view

-Once AutoSpotting is installed, any settings created as ASG tags through `leaner-cloud-gui` will be gradually applied on your AutoScaling groups.
+Once AutoSpotting is installed, any settings created as ASG tags through `savings-estimator` will be gradually applied on your AutoScaling groups.

 ## Local development